The J.P. Morgan Epstein Scandal: Banking a Predator and the $290 Million Reckoning

 Did Jamie Dimon know about Epstein?

 The J.P.
 Morgan Epstein scandal proved that no amount of "Assets Under Management" can justify complicity in a crime against humanity.
 It proved that if your top executives are friends with a predator, your compliance department is effectively useless.
-For the financial world, the legacy of 2023 is the Mandatory Integration of Human Rights into AML.
-The $290 Million settlement was a historic payout, but the forensic trail of the "Snow White Emails" remains a permanent reminder: If U bank the monster for the sake of the fees, U aren't a 'Global Financial Leader'—U are a partner in the crime.
-And eventually, the victims will find the ledger.
-And the public will demand justice.
-As banks move toward "Stakeholder Capitalism," the ghost of the 2023 audit remains the definitive warning against the hubris of the "unvetted" billionaire.
+For the financial world, the legacy of 2023 is the Mandatory Integration of Human Rights into AML Protocols.
+The $290 Million settlement was a historic payout, but the forensic trail of the "Snow White Emails" remains a permanent reminder: if you bank the monster for the sake of the fees, you aren't a "Global Financial Leader"—you are a partner in the crime.

 Part of the Officer Liability Pillar